imccarter/TenGigg/README.md

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [x] View a feed of the most recent posts sorted by popularity or category
+- [x] View a feed of the posts sorted by vote score or category
 - [x] Post content: an image or gif with a title and 1-3 categories
 - [x] Comment on posts
 - [x] Upvote or downvote posts
 - [x] View their account profile
-- [x] View a feed of posts that they've posted or commented on
+- [x] View a feed of posts that they've posted, commented on, or upvoted.

 ## Design Docs
 * [View Wireframes][views]